Celebrating academic innovation

 Online Learning Development Team: Heather Macfarlane, Anna Marie Sewell, Laura Shannon, Katie Hunt, Kathleen Waterston, and Fenton Isaacs

 Dr. Macfarlane and team members Sewell, Shannon, Dr. Hunt, Waterson and Isaacs have created a course that elevates the perspectives and voices of Métis, Inuit, and First Nations authors.
 Introduction to Indigenous Literatures in Canada enables students to think critically about literacy from Indigenous perspectives through the study of novels, short stories, poetry, film, music, and fine arts.
 Dr. Macfarlane has created a safe, inclusive learning environment that fosters dialogue between Indigenous and non-Indigenous students.
 Through weekly book club chats, students interact with Indigenous authors, brainstorm ideas, and discuss concepts to further their understanding and overall educational experience.

 International Education Innovation Award

-Dr. Aldersey and Dr. Mekonnen co-lead the partnership between Queen’s and the University of Gondar in Ethiopia.
-Starting in 2017, this partnership aims to advance global understanding of disabilities and innovative community-based responses.
-Administered at Queen’s by the International Centre for the Advancement of Community-Based Education, the program embodies cultural humility, bi-directional learning and respectful relationships.
+Starting in 2017, this partnership between Queen’s and the University of Gondar in Ethiopia aims to advance global understanding of disabilities and innovative community-based responses.
+Administered at Queen’s by the International Centre for the Advancement of Community-Based Education and co-led by Dr. Heather Aldersey and Dr. Solomon Mekonnen Abebe, the program embodies cultural humility, bi-directional learning and respectful relationships.
 The goal of the program is to provide a cohort of leaders with knowledge and skills related to disability to support social transformation and economic growth in East Africa.
 The program exemplifies Queen’s deep relational work, showing how expertise in educational leadership in a broad range of disciplines can improve both student learning and individual lives.